mathiasness/WordSearch/README.md

 ### 1. Divide the Grid Into Rows and Columns

-- 10 000 rows-strings of 10 000 characters
+- 10,000 rows-strings of 10,000 characters
-- 10 000 col-strings of 10 000 characters
+- 10,000 col-strings of 10,000 characters

 ### 2. Use a Multi-pattern Search Algorithm

-The biggest performance gain comes from searching for all the words simountaenously.
+The biggest performance gain comes from searching for all the words simultaneously.
 Essentially in linear time over the grid, rather than traversing the grid multiple times.
 To do this, I used the **Aho-Corasick** algorithm.

 **Aho-Corasick**

 - Build a finite state machine for all the words.
     - A trie of all the words we search for, and traverse this search tree when going through each row/col in the grid.
-- We sacrifice some time building the trie and its failure link (However considering 9 million < 200 million, this is reasonable).
+- We sacrifice some time building the trie and its failure link (However considering differences in size between the grid and the word list, this is reasonable).
 - After preprocessing (building the trie and links), we can run through each text (a row or a col) in O(text_length + num_matches)
 - In summary, we pay for construction cost of the 1 million word search tree once, and can then scan each row and col in linear time (if we look past the factor of occurrences).

-**Complexity**
+**Complexity of Aho-Corasick**

 - **n**, length of text
 - **m**, length of characters in all words